-Big Bend National Park is one of the few US parks where "when to go" is a more consequential question than "what to do."
-The park covers a vast range of elevations — from 1,800 feet at the Rio Grande to 7,800 feet in the Chisos Mountains — and the desert floor goes from comfortable to actively dangerous depending on the time of year.
-Picking the right season is the difference between a great trip and a heat-stroke evacuation.
+Big Bend National Park is one of the few US parks where "when to go" shapes your trip as much as "what to do."
+The park covers a vast range of elevations — from 1,800 feet at the Rio Grande to 7,800 feet in the Chisos Mountains — and conditions on the desert floor swing dramatically through the year.
+Every season here has something to offer; the key is knowing what each one is good for and planning your days to match.

 The Short Answer